 Social and economic justice

-Reducing the resource drain from developing countries and promoting domestic resource mobilisation are priority issues.
-Diakonia and its partner organizations work at different levels with, for example, budget monitoring, curbing capital flight, and military spending.
-This work contributes to freeing up domestic resources that can be used for poverty eradication and climate justice.
+Reducing the resource drain from developing countries and promoting domestic resource mobilization are priority issues.
+Action is needed at different levels, including budget monitoring and curbing capital flight and military spending.
+This helps free up domestic resources that can be used for poverty eradication and climate justice.

 Earning an income for a life in dignity

 And while climate change unfolds or mega-corporations ship their products, men and women in poverty are struggling to make ends meet.
 Organization, capacity development, coaching and international support help the most vulnerable to provide themselves with the livelihoods and the economic resources that would allow them to live a life in dignity.